Thai National Parks

 As food

-The Balloon Frog is very popular as a food item in Thailand, where it is known as Eung pak khuat or Eung phao ().
-It has been traditionally considered a delicacy in Thai cuisine, the frog's texture and taste reputedly being so exquisite that it can be eaten whole.
-It is usually eaten barbecued as Eung yang, often wrongly labeled in English as "bubble frog" or "bullfrog" instead of Balloon Frog.
+The balloon frog is very popular as a food item in Thailand, where it has been traditionally considered a delicacy in Thai cuisine, the frog's texture and taste reputedly being so exquisite that it can be eaten whole.

 Natural populations of this amphibian, however, have been severely depleted in most areas of the country owing to overcatching.
-Currently projects are undertaken to breed and release these frogs into their natural habitat.
-The first place where breeding was undertaken was in Mae Tha District, Lamphun Province in June 2011.
+Currently, projects are undertaken to breed and release these frogs into their natural habitat.
+The first place where breeding was undertaken at Phayao Inland Fisheries Research and Development Center in 2009.
+Later breeding was undertaken at Lamphun Inland Fisheries and Development Center in 2011.

 This article uses material from Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
 Eventual photos shown in this page may or may not be from Wikipedia, please see the license details for photos in photo by-lines.